BishoySedra/eyego-devops-task/README.md

 - **Express.js**: A lightweight and flexible Node.js web application framework.
 - **Dockerized**: The application is containerized for easy deployment and scalability.
-- **Kubernetes Integration**: Includes Kubernetes manifests for deployment, service, and ingress configuration.
+- **Kubernetes Integration**: Includes Kubernetes manifests for deployment and service configuration.
 - **Modular Structure**: The project is organized for maintainability and scalability.

 ## Prerequisites